scaleconf/scaleconf.org/content/sponsor_options.md

     We're going to limit this package to just three takers so that everyone gets their time in the spotlight.

+##### Presence

+If you're looking to have some of your engineers on the ground, we would love to have some of your engineers bring a stand and talk shop with our attendees.

+    Area at the back of the hall (3m x 3m)
+    Three extra conference tickets

+    Cost: R15,000 (<convert> USD)
+    Space is the limiting factor here, so we will only be able to squeeze five spots into the venue.

 ##### Coffee

 Our attendees love coffee, and they love our coffee sponsors.